-In high school, I believed poems, novels, et cetera were intellectual puzzles for readers to solve.
-Each one was a labyrinth, and at the center of which was the author’s hidden Big Message.
+In high school, I believed poems, novels, et cetera were intellectual puzzles for readers to solve, not something crafted to make me feel.
+Each one was a mental labyrinth, at the center of which was the author’s Big Message.
 To help guide you through the labyrinth, the author had left clues in the form of coded symbols scattered throughout the text (allusions, symbolism, imagery, et cetera).
 As a result, reading a novel was like playing the game Myst.
-The reason we studied literature in high school and college was to gain skills to better navigate the labyrinth.
+Feeling and emotions weren't needed.
+And the reason we studied literature in high school and college was to gain skills to better navigate the labyrinth.
 Otherwise, we might get lost, or worse, only scratch the surface and never even enter the labyrinth.
+Again, how a story made me feel was irrelevant.

 I really believed all this.
-Many of my students over the past few years also seem to think this way, because they fretted about allusions, symbolism, and coded images in their short stories.
+Many of my students over the past few years also seemed to think this way, because they fretted about creating allusions, symbols, and coded images in their short stories.
 The people interviewed for Room 237 definitely think this way.
+According to them, every painting and carpet pattern in the Overlook Hotel is a secret message from Kubrick only they have deciphered.

 My students have usually taken multiple literature courses, but have not taken a creative writing class before.
 I can only conclude that they went astray during those lit classes.
 Literary scholarship and criticism are not about decoding hidden messages.
 A BA in literature will not help you get to the center of the labyrinth.
 But I understand why students feel this way, and why that feeling leads some students who love literature to become so frustrated with their courses they reject literature as a discipline.
 I know because I was one of those students.

-As an undergraduate at the University of Florida I wanted to write novels but it seemed my literature classes were really political science classes in disguise—novels were presented as political manifestos rather than works of art.
+As an undergraduate at the University of Florida I wanted to write novels but it seemed my literature classes were really political science classes in disguise — novels were presented as political manifestos rather than works of art.
+At the center of the labyrinth was a political message.

-I don’t think my English professors at UF did anything wrong or were bad professors.
+I don’t think my English professors at UF were bad professors.
 In fact, when I look back most of them were phenomenal professors.
 The problem was, I didn’t understand the purposes and methods of literary scholarship and criticism and I didn’t know what I was supposed to be doing.

 This is how things go awry in the literature department.